 At Holy Trinity Catholic Academy we believe that E-safety is an integral part of children’s education in today’s digital world and is embedded in their learning at school.
 We also want to help our parents and children improve their own understanding of e-safety issues so they can learn to use the internet and all digital media in a safe and secure way.

 To help with this we will be uploading a monthly E-safety newsletter with lots of useful information for parents/carers.
-To download the most recent issue click the link below.
+Please click on the links below.
+Please scroll down the page for further information too.

 As a parent you will know how important the internet is to children - they use it to learn, play, socialise and express themselves.
 It is a highly creative place of amazing opportunities.
 But the technology children use every day can seem a bit daunting and you might worry about the risks your child can face online - such as bullying, contact from strangers or the possibility of them seeing illegal or inappropriate content.
 You can download a simple checklist below that may help you start to protect your children online and decrease the risks they face.